Skip to main content

 However, as discussed earlier, public cloud may not be ideal for mission-critical workloads.
 In such cases, private data centres or hybrid cloud environments are better options since they offer additional security and control.

 Want to find out more about cloud migration with Adaptavist and AWS?
+Discover our AWS services

-Which cloud deployment model is right for your business?
+You may also like: Which cloud deployment model is right for your business?

-We explore the various types of cloud deployment models available so you can make an informed decision about which option is best suited for your business needs and your cloud strategy.
+In this blog, we explore the various types of cloud deployment models available so you can make an informed decision about which option is best suited for your business needs and your cloud strategy.

 Get your application cloud-ready

-Rehosting is basically moving an application to the cloud “as is” with no—or limited—changes.
+Rehosting is basically moving an application to the cloud “as is” with no or limited changes.
 Any modification is just enough to get it to run in the cloud environment.

 Prepare a data migration plan